PRX/docs.prx.org/Best-Practices.md

 - Make the title as non-technical as possible (release notes worthy)
 - Add description of anything not yet done, or that needs explaining to a reviewer
 - Assign the PR to a reviewer when it is complete
+- If you find yourself explaining specific lines of code to the reviewer in the PR, consider moving these comments into the code itself.
+Otherwise they're just lost after merge.

 ### 5. Code Review
 - Reviewer reads the changes, comments on issues or questions